SingularTnT/Image_Processing_Notes/Mitsubishi_Robot_Kinect.md

 In order to acquire synchronized color and depth data, we must use manual triggering instead of immediate triggering.
 The default immediate triggering suffers from a lag between streams while performing synchronized acquisition.
 This is due to the overhead in starting of streams sequentially.

+**Notice**: You can get the frame of the video and the frame is filled with unsigned 16bit data.
+Actual distance value from the camera is data millimeters.

 ```
 % Create the VIDEOINPUT objects for the two streams
 colorVid = videoinput('kinect',1)